 Anvisa is the Brazilian agency responsible for the regularization of: cosmetics, medicines, food, correlates products and others.

 Do you know what it takes to register inhalable insulin in Brazil?
 Having knowledge of its category and classification is the first step to register inhalable insulin in Brazil.
 In this content we will briefly present all the regulatory steps necessary to register inhalable insulin in Brazil.

 In order to register inhalable insulin in Brazil, it is necessary to present tests to Anvisa about safety and efficacy of the drug, in order to ensure that it will perform its function safely and within the expected action period.
 In addition, information such as: composition, package insert, labeling, form of disposal and other information will be requested.
 Product registration can be done directly by companies that already have the necessary regularization.
 See below how to get it!

 To register inhalable insulin in Brazil, it is necessary the following steps:

 Establishment of physical location: Establish physical location in Brazil following all the requirements imposed by Visa and Anvisa.

 Operating License: Process carried out by the local or state VISA (Local Health Surveillance).
 It is under the responsibility of the company to adapt its establishment in accordance with the RDC (Resolution of the Collegiate Board) related to the activity performed.
-Learn more: Operating License.

 Operating Permits: Process protocoled in Brasília and analyzed by Anvisa.
 Compilation of documents, collection and fees and verification of petitions are one of the actions that occur at this point in the process.
-Learn more: Operating Permits.